-- Review the allocation factor used and adjust if needed. - Real estate taxes and long term interest should not be included on owned acres for the cover crop enterprise.
+• Real estate taxes and long term interest should not be included on owned acres for the cover crop enterprise.
 These should be allocated to the base crop only.

 OTHER CROP INFORMATION:

 - Cover Crop select 'Yes' for the cover crop enterprise - Other Crop Information review the other crop information being collected and enter the appropriate data for the enterprise. - Special Sorts consider any special sorts needed for the enterprise.